A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Parallelization of geometric multigrid

-Figure \ref{fig:ratio} shows the partitioning efficiency $\parteff$ for varying processor count and problem size.
+Figure \ref{fig:ratio} shows the partitioning efficiency $\parteff$ as defined in \eqref{eq:slowdown-model} for varying processor count and problem size.
 For uniformly refined meshes we observe 100\% efficiency (this also holds in 3d, not shown).
 This is due to the fact that processor counts are multiples of $2^d$, which implies perfect partitioning on each level.
-The ``quadrant'' and ``annulus'' refinement schemes show roughly the same behavior.
-Their efficiency drops until a saturation is reached with 60\% for the quadrant and about 30\% for the annulus in two and three dimensions.
-This saturation level is then maintained over a wide range of processor counts.
-It only begins dropping again when the problem size is down to less than 1000 cells per processor (seen only in the quadrant case).
-The ``circle'' refinement behaves very differently, showing very high efficiency over a wide range of processor counts from the beginning, then dropping off.
-All of this information together suggests that, given a sufficient number of cells per processor, the imbalance of this distribution is primarily dependent on the type of mesh refinement refinement scheme and dependent on the number of processors only to a certain ``leveling off" point.
+The ``quadrant'', ``sine curve'', and ``annulus'' refinement schemes show roughly the same behavior.
+Their efficiency drops until it levels off at 60\% for the quadrant and 2d sine curve, 50\% for the 3d sine plane, and about 30\% for the annulus in two and three dimensions.
+This level of efficiency is then maintained over a wide range of processor counts.
+It only begins dropping again when the problem size is down to less than 1000 cells per processor, especially for the ``circle'' and ''sine curve'' refinements.
+Both are extreme cases with very localized refinement and these examples have fewer cells compared to many of the other examples.
+For realistic problem sizes (more than 1000 active cells per processor), their efficiency remains above 50\%.

+All of this information together suggests that, given a sufficient number of cells per processor, the imbalance of this distribution is primarily dependent on the type of mesh refinement refinement scheme.
+The number of processors influences the efficiency only to a certain ``leveling off'' point.
 In all cases, the efficiency stays above 30\% compared to the optimal workload.
+In order to reach higher efficiency, re-partitioning and additional communication to processes farther away would be necessary.

+Table~\ref{tab:workload_comm_levels} gives a level-by-level breakdown of the partition efficiency for the 3D annulus refinement with 4.1M cells on 1,024 processors.
+Predictably, the efficiency is very low at lower levels where there are fewer cells, and trends towards 1 for higher levels.
+It should be noted that the partition efficiency calculated using $W_{\text{sync}}$ would be very different on lower levels than the value $\parteff$ in the table which uses $W_{\text{opt}}$ (this is seen on the smaller example in Section~\ref{sec:partition-efficiency}).
+However, the difference in the total efficiency over all levels is only around 0.1\% with a value of 0.309 using $W_{\text{sync}}$ as compared to 0.308 using $W_{\text{opt}}$.